Ilocano vs Xhosa

 Ilocano vs Xhosa Difficulty

 The Ilocano vs Xhosa difficulty level basically depends on the number of Ilocano Alphabets and Xhosa Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Ilocano and Xhosa are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Ilocano and Xhosa, which language is harder to learn?
-Time required to learn Ilocano is Not Available while to learn Xhosa time required is 44 weeks.
+Time required to learn Ilocano is 44 weeks while to learn Xhosa time required is 44 weeks.